stories in and

 Where Poppies Grow by Melina Druga

 Melina Druga’s stunning WWI trilogy follows a young nurse and her family as they navigate the challenges and heartbreak the Great War brings.
 Now read the entire trilogy in one volume.
 Book 1: The War Front Story: Angel of Mercy Being an idle housewife never suited Hettie Bartlette.
 So, when her husband, Geoffrey, decided to enlist only a couple of months after their wedding, the choice to join him was easy.
 Book 2: The Home Front Story: Those Left Behind Newlyweds Hettie Steward and Geoffrey Bartlette wasted no time heading to the Western Front after the war began.
 In the wake of the couple’s traumatic and untimely separation, their families begin to knit themselves together ever tighter.
 Matriarchs Lucretia Steward and Amelia Bartlette attempt to keep the home fires burning, unable to escape the tumult of the war.
 Book 3: The Homecoming Story: Adjustment Year It’s been five years since Hettie left home a blushing bride.
-Recently relieved of her duties as an army nurse, she makes her long-awaited return a newlywed once again
+Recently relieved of her duties as an army nurse, she makes her long-awaited return a newlywed once again… and pregnant.

 Adjustment Year